Demonstrates how to run manufacturing analyses, convert a model to MTKWEB, and export JSON.

 @staticmethod

-print("Importing ", theFilePath, "...", sep="", end="")
+print("Importing ", theFilePath, "...", sep="", end="", flush=True)

-aReader = mtk.ModelReader()
+aReader = mtk.ModelData_ModelReader()

 if not aReader.Read(mtk.UTF16String(theFilePath), theModel):